Inha University: Acceptance rate and Ranking

+INHA University is one of the top private universities in Incheon, South Korea.
+It is ranked #531-540 in QS World University Rankings 2023, and #120 in QS Asian University Rankings 2023.

 In 2022, 43,062 applicants applied to 2,631 recruitments for early admission to INHA University, recording a competition rate of 16.37:1 (6.1%).
 This is the result of an increase of 2.10 points in competition rate from 14.27:1 (7.0%) and the increase in number of applicants by 4,936.
 Despite the continuous decline in school-age population, it showed the highest competition rate in the pasts four years.

 Taejoon Jeon, the director of the Admissions Office, said “Despite various difficult conditions such as a decrease in the school age population and a decrease in the number of early admissions, INHA University's competition for early admissions has risen sharply.
 This is the result of the recent recognition of INHA University's potential, which has shown excellent business orders in various education and research fields."

-Link to Competition Rate by Application Type, by Recruitment Unit: